grscheller/neovim-notes/README.md

-# Intermediate Level Vim Notes
+# My Neovim Notes

 These notes are where I document the information
-I learn about vi/vim/neovim.
-They probably will be most useful to intermediate level Vim users.
+I learn about vi/vim/nvim.

 I tried to put the MarkDown files linked below in an order that only relies on the gist of the